microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaLifecyclePolicyGroup.md

 This example demonstrates how to  remove a group from a lifecycle policy in Microsoft Entra ID with specified Id and groupId.

-- `-Id` parameter specifies the lifecycle policy object ID.
+- `-GroupLifecyclePolicyId` parameter specifies the lifecycle policy object ID.
 - `-GroupId` parameter specifies the ID of Office365 group.

 ## Parameters